mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_05/instructions.md

 # Either type

-When we handled errors in the previous step, we saw that the error type and the success type are different.
+When you handled errors in the previous step, you saw that the error type and the success type are different.
 Let's review again:

 ```dart
   Future<dynamic> getUserInfo() async {